-The scanner module may be used in conjunction with the CRC module to perform a CRC calculation over a range of program memory addresses.
+The scanner module may be used in conjunction with the CRC module to perform a CRC calculation over a range of program memory or Data EEPROM addresses.
 To set up the scanner to work with the CRC, perform the following steps:

-- 1. Set up the CRC module (see the "Configuring the CRC Module" section) and enable the scanner module by setting the EN bit in the SCANCONO register. - 2.
-Select the peripheral the scanner will interact with (CRC or CLB) by modifying the Scanner Dedicated Peripheral Select (DPS) bit of the SCANDPS register. - 3.
-Choose the scanning mode by configuring the MD bits. - 4.
-If Trigger mode is selected for scanner operation, select the trigger source using the TSEL bits. - 5.
-Set the SCANLADR and SCANHADR registers with the beginning and ending locations in memory that are to be scanned. - 6.
-Both EN and GO bits in the CRCCONO register must be enabled to use the scanner.
+- Set up the CRC module (see the "Configuring the CRC Module" section) and enable the scanner module by setting the EN bit in the SCANCON0 register. - Choose the scanning mode by configuring the MD bits. - 3.
+If Trigger mode is selected for scanner operation, select the trigger source using the TSEL bits. - 4.
+Set the SCANLADR and SCANHADR registers with the beginning and ending locations in memory that are to be scanned. - Both EN and GO bits in the CRCCON0 register must be enabled to use the scanner.
 Setting the SGO bit will start the scanner operation.